 Start a petition!
 See something that your local government officials or City Council aren't addressing?
 Rally up support for your concern and your ideas for addressing it by collecting signatures or getting people to mail in postcards, expressing their dissent.
 These smaller grassroots campaigns can have a big impact.

-TurboVote: TurboVote is an application that makes voting easier by tracking your local and national elections, and by facilitating the voter registration or absentee ballot process.
-Visit their website for additional information: https://democracy.works/turbovote.
+Moorpark College voter registration resource page: MC has partnered with TurboVote to make voting easier by tracking your local and national elections, and by facilitating the voter registration or absentee ballot process.
+Visit our website for additional information: https://moorpark.turbovote.org/.

 Campus Vote Project: Campus Vote Project works with universities, community colleges, faculty, students and election officials to reduce barriers to student voting.
 Their website provides a lot of great information regarding policy issues, and it includes guidelines on how to start a voter registration program on campus: http://campusvoteproject.org/students/.